Azure/azure-powershell/documentation/migration-guides/Stack/azurestack.1.7.0.md

 - [Breaking changes to Backup Admin cmdlets](#breaking-changes-to-backup-admin-cmdlets)
 - [Breaking changes to Fabric Admin cmdlets](#breaking-changes-to-fabric-admin-cmdlets)

-### AzureRm.Profile dependency
-All the modules in the AzureRm 2.3.0 are taking ModuleVersion dependency on the AzureRm.Profile module.
-This means that any future versions of AzureRm.Profile modules will also be compatible with all other modules getting shipped part of AzureRm 2.3.0 version

 ## Breaking changes to Backup Admin cmdlets
 Backup uses cert-based encryption now.
 Support for symmetric keys is deprecated.
 ### Set-AzsBackupConfiguration